Cedar Park vs Rouse High: A vs A in Leander ISD (2025 TEA)

 What is Cedar Park High School’s TEA rating?

-Cedar Park High received an A rating with a score of 92 out of 100 from the Texas Education Agency in 2025.
+Cedar Park High received an A overall rating from the Texas Education Agency in 2024, with B grades in Student Achievement, School Progress, and Closing the Gaps.

 What is Rouse High School’s TEA rating?